-In 1906, Joaquim Nabuco reveals the behind-the-scenes of Brazil-US diplomacy.
+In 1906, Joaquim Nabuco revealed the behind-the-scenes workings of Brazil-US diplomacy.

 -